 By openning the recovery software, you can see there’re three options you can choose.
 To partial restore from iCloud backup, select the third option – Recover from iCloud Backup.

 Then you’ll be asked to enter your Apple ID and password to log in your iCloud account. dr.fone takes your privacy seriously and never record any of your personal information during the sessions.
 So you don’t need to worry about your personal data leaking.

 Selectively restore iMessages from iCloud

-- Check one by one and preview them in the right window, find the one you want to retrieve and click Recover.
+3. Check one by one and preview them in the right window, find the one you want to retrieve, and click Recover.
 The conversations you chose will be restored and saved on your computer in CSV or HTML format.

 How to Recover Deleted iMessages Without Backup

-The two above solutions are based on the fact that you’ve made backup of your iPhone by iCloud or iTunes.
+The two above solutions are based on the fact that you’ve made a backup of your iPhone by iCloud or iTunes.
 However, not everyone is so that lucky.
-We could accidentally deleted messages and files without any backup.
-Can we directly retrieve deleted iMessages from iPhone or iPad device?
+We could accidentally delete messages and files without any backup.
+Can we directly retrieve deleted iMessages from iPhone or iPad devices?

 Alright, without further ado, we’ll start by launching dr.fone again.